alexwaeseperlman/competitive-programming/codeforces/1573/README.md

 ## Problem B
 The problem statement is here: https://codeforces.com/contest/1573/problem/B

 This was also a relatively straightforward solution.
-The important thing to notice is that since none of the digits are the same in array a and b, which means that the only digit that matters for lexicographical ordering is the first one.
+The important thing to notice is that since none of the digits are the same in array a and b, the only digit that matters for lexicographical ordering is the first one.
 We need to find the values of `i`, `j` such that `a[i] < b[j]`, minimizing `i + j`.
 I did this efficiently (O(n log n) time) by sorting each array and creating a map from each value of `j` to the smallest value of `i` such that `a[i] < b[j]`.
 It's simple to find the solution from there.

 ```cpp
 #include <bits/stdc++.h>